HBO's Intimacy Coordinator Reveals Her 'Sex' Kit For Movies and TV

 So who are they and how do they do it?

-Day in the life of an intimacy coordinator
+Day in the life of an intimacy coordinator for intimate movies and tv shows

 Alicia Rodis is a former actress and stuntwoman.
 She was hired by HBO to basically be a sex-scene coach.
 Rodis reads screenplays, gives notes, talks with actors, and helps coordinate movements.
 She's there to help directors who maybe don't have the best plan when it comes to these intimate moments.